Skip to content

 [08:23] Because of the integrated platform, your long-term costs are also going to be optimized because it's easier to maintain.
 It's a single place.
 You'll meet John Paladino tomorrow morning – you have a single phone number to call if something breaks.
 It's very easy and cost-effective to maintain over the many years of deployment.
 And ultimately, you have fewer copies of data to manage, which is a real ROI because storage is not free.

-[08:53] And then finally, on new requirements – and of course, in this conference, we talk a lot about AI and all of the AI capabilities that we've added to InterSystems IRIS – and that is just one example of innovations that we deliver that allow you to meet new requirements in applications that you've built.
+[08:53] And then finally, on new requirements – and of course, in this conference, we talk a lot about AI and all of the AI capabilities that we've added to (InterSystems) IRIS – and that is just one example of innovations that we deliver that allow you to meet new requirements in applications that you've built.

-But one of the biggest opportunities we have here is that with IRIS and its connectivity and interoperability engine, we allow you to see through the silos of data in your organization, to get those new answers, to find those whitespace applications – to drive better revenue and better cost optimization inside your business.
-And of course, you can do that now with the extension of AI capabilities that we've built into the products.
+But one of the biggest opportunities we have here is that with (InterSystems) IRIS and its connectivity and interoperability engine, we allow you to see through the silos of data in your organization, to get those new answers, to find those whitespace applications – to drive better revenue and better cost optimization inside your business.
+And, of course, you can do that now with the extension of AI capabilities that we've built into the products.

-[09:55] In 2025, we’ve added additional data format support and capabilities around vector, which is, of course, a key implementation area for generative AI and RAG models and RAG implementations of your applications.
+In 2025, we’ve added additional data format support and capabilities around vector, which is, of course, a key implementation area for generative AI and RAG models and RAG implementations of your applications.
 You’ll see some demos later of how we’re able to do that.
-We continue to focus on core efficiency and performance improvements so you can either do more with less, or you can do more with the same.
-Year over year, release to release, we’ve seen an average of about 20-25% throughput performance improvement and CPU utilization improvement in our InterSystems IRIS releases.
+We continue to focus on that core efficiency and performance improvements so you can either do more with less, or you can do more with the same.
+And, year over year, release to release, we have seen an average of about 20-25% throughput performance improvement and CPU utilization improvement in our (InterSystems) IRIS releases.
+And, we’ll continue to look for areas where we can optimize and make that engine even more sophisticated and more efficient, so you get additional payback from the investment that you’ve made.

-[11:41] That's our commitment to the investment in the technology.
-And because we have that core foundation with a timeless design, we'll be able to deliver these things to market ahead of our competitors, which will give you an advantage in the applications that you're building for your constituents.
-So, InterSystems IRIS is different by design.
+That's our commitment to the investment in the technology.
+And, because we have that core foundation with a timeless design, we'll be able to deliver these things to market ahead of our competitors, which will give you an advantage in the applications that you're building for your constituents.

-[12:00] We have a full lineup this morning.
+[12:01] So, (InterSystems) IRIS is different by design.
+We have a full lineup this morning.
 I'm going to welcome to the stage Pete from Epic and Tom from InterSystems.
 Later on, you'll hear from our Head of Product, Gokhan Uluderya.

 Pete Lesperance, Senior Director of Performance, Epic